Quenched limit theorems for random U(1) extensions of expanding maps: Introduction

 Let $e_0: \Sone \rightarrow \Sone$ be a ${\Ci}^\infty$ orientation-preserving diffeomorphism on the circle $\Sone =\mathbb R/ \mathbb Z$.
 Let $k\ge2$ be an integer and set $E_0(x)=ke_0(x)$ mod 1.
 Let $\tau_0: \Sone \rightarrow \mathbb{R}$ be a ${\Ci}^\infty$ function.
 We consider the skew product $T_0:\T^2\to\T^2$ of class $\Ci^\infty$ given by

 on the torus $\mathbb T^2=\mathbb R^2/ \mathbb Z^2$.
 The map $E_0$ is assumed to be an {\it expanding map} on $\Sone$ in the sense that $\min_x E_0'(x)>1$, and we then say that $T_0$ is the {\it U(1) extension} of the expanding map $E_0$ over $\tau _0$.
-This dynamical system can be seen as a toy model of (piecewise) hyperbolic flows such as geodesic flows on negatively curved manifolds or dispersive billiard flows (via suspension flows of hyperbolic maps; see \cite{hasselblatt2017,PP1990}), and has been intensively studied by several authors (see e.g.~\cite{Dolgopyat2002,Faure,FaureTsujii2,NW2015,NTW2016,BE2017,FW2017}).
+As mentioned above, this dynamical system can be seen as a toy model of (piecewise) hyperbolic flows, such as geodesic flows on negatively curved manifolds or dispersive billiard flows.

 \begin{rmk} We recall that if $\tau _0$ \emph{is cohomologous to a constant function} (i.e.~there is a smooth function $u$ such that $\tau_0 -u\circ E_0 + u $ is a constant function), then $T_0$ is not even weakly mixing (\cite{Tsujii}; see also \cite{BE2017}) which implies that the corresponding transfer operator does not have a spectral gap (and several limit theorems thus fail to hold).
 This would prevent us from applying the Nagaev-Guivarc'h spectral method.
 Therefore, in this paper we shall always assume that the function $\tau_0$ is not cohomologous to a constant function, which is known to be a generic condition \cite{Tsujii}.
 We do so by imposing the slightly stronger condition that $T_0$ is {\it partially captive} which is still a generic condition on $\tau_0$ once $E_0$ is fixed \cite{NTW2016}.
 A precise description of the partial captivity condition is given in Appendix \ref{app:B}. \end{rmk}